 Private pension saving is voluntary.

 What am I entitled to and how can I claim?

 Every year that you work and pay tax you receive additional money earmarked for your future pension.
 Every year, you also receive an orange envelope sent by the Swedish Pensions Agency, which shows you how much you have so far amassed for your retirement pension.

-If you have e-ID or a personal code from the Swedish Pensions Agency, you can make a prediction of your pension on Your pension pages on the Swedish Pensions Agency's website.
+If you have e-ID, you can make a prediction of your pension on Your pension pages on the Swedish Pensions Agency's website.

 In general the later you start taking your pension and the higher your salary is, the more you will receive in pension.

 There is an upper limit for how much pensionable annual income is taken into account as the basis for your income-based pension.
 This is SEK 501,000 , which corresponds to 7.5 income base amounts.
 The income base amount is changed every year in line with developments within Sweden.
 For 2020, the income base amount is SEK 66,800.
 For annual incomes over SEK 538,700, you receive no public pension.
 There is also a lower limit.
 For your income to be pensionable, it must amount to at least SEK 20,008 per year.
 This corresponds to 42.3% of the price base amount which applies for 2020